 Most pool contractors in the area are busier than normal for this time of year.
 Although the mild winter that we are experiencing might be a factor, I would imagine that the strong economy, low interest rates, and the growth that the DFW Metroplex is experiencing are the primary drivers.

-While many people in the area already have pools, others are trying to decide whether they should have a pool installed or not.
-Pool enthusiasts will tell you that life is too brief and too fragile to spend without a swimming pool.
+While many people in the area already have pools, others are trying to decide whether or not they should have a pool installed.
+Pool enthusiasts will tell you that life is too short and too fragile to spend without a swimming pool.
 For these pool owners, it is hard for them to consider not having a swimming pool.
 On the other hand, there are pool owners that would probably be better off without a swimming pool.
 Not taking the time to enjoy or maintain the pool are the primary reasons that some are simply better off without a swimming pool.